sunnat629/CrPermissions/README.md

 ```

-#### **`getPermissionWithAlertDialog(message: String, singlePermission: String)`**: This is the function will ask one given permission with a message if the app needs this particular permission which is mandatory. `message` parameter is the important message of the app.
+#### **`getPermissionWithAlertDialog(message: String, singlePermission: String)`**
+This is the function will ask one given permission with a message if the app needs this particular permission which is mandatory. `message` parameter is the important message of the app.
 It will be showed before asking the permission. `singlePermission` parameter is a permission.
 ```
 crPermissions.getPermissionWithAlertDialog(
         "This permission is important to open some features.",